3 Steps to a Successful Weight Management Plan

-Add in more vegetables to your meals
+Add in more diabetes friendly vegetables to your meals

 Simply choosing to focus on eating more vegetables can do loads of good for the body.
 Vegetables have plenty of vitamins, minerals, and fiber that the body craves and needs to function.
 Slow and steady wins the race, so try serving vegetables with dinner each day and progressively increasing servings at lunch and even snacks.

-3. Don't be discouraged when you experience a setback
+3. Don't be discouraged when you experience a setback in weight loss

 Life happens.
 Work, illness, and busyness can get in the way.
 We don't always have enough time to work out, meal plan, grocery shop, and pack homemade lunches.